danjohnson3141/Jekyll-Test/DELETE-&#47;group_invites&#47;:id.md

 =
 #### Parameters
-:id

-This is derived from the 'id' field on the 'group_invites' table.
+:id - Integer, passed in through the URL.
+Is derived from the 'id' field on the 'group_invites' table.

 =
 ####JSON request example: